-When creating scoring criteria, try to create a numerical scoring system for your RPO agency search.
+When creating scoring criteria, try to create a numerical scoring system for your tech RPO agency search.
 This can lead you to make a data-led decision that no one can argue with.
 If all decision-makers score the pitching recruitment agencies against each criterion out of 10, the highest-scoring one should be the most successful.
 There can be no arguing about that.

 We live in an era of big data, so relying on your “gut feeling” or “instinct” of one individual to make decisions is a thing of the past.
 Why risk your company’s future on a feeling?
 Take advice from all of the data analytics that’s going on around you, we all know it’s the easiest way to remove bias from decision making.
 While having six individuals analyse four agencies pitches isn’t the most complex of data-driven decision making, the principle remains the same; it allows everyone to voice their opinions in an unbiased way and makes reaching a conclusion fair, inclusive and decisive.

 It may be that the Highest Paid Person is quite intimidating and you worry that despite making the decision-making process of an RPO pitch as unbiased as possible may be a wasted effort.
 You may feel that they have authority and can undermine any decision to get their desired outcome; it happens in business, and most of the time it’s their business, so they have the final say.